gliese1337/Railyard/README.md

     .register({ type: 'function', name: 'xor', arity: 2, fn: XOR });
 ```

-The use of `Intrinsic`s makes not difference to parsing or interpretation, but does allow more effective partial evaluation and improves the performance of compiled expressions, and can be convenient to avoid re-implementing lots of simple functions anyway.
-The use of unwrapped, built-n `Math` functions also improves compilation efficiency, as calls to those functions can be directly inlined into compiled code.
+The use of `Intrinsic`s makes no difference to parsing or interpretation, but does allow more effective partial evaluation and improves the performance of compiled expressions, and can be convenient to avoid re-implementing lots of simple functions anyway.
+The use of unwrapped, built-in `Math` functions also improves compilation efficiency, as calls to those functions can be directly inlined into compiled code.
+Similar efficiency gains for custom functions can be achieved by providing `js_inline` functions.
+During compilation, if `fn` is *not* an intrinsic symbol or built-in `Math` function, and `js_inline` is provided, then `js_inline` will be called with strings representing the compiled argument expressions in order to produce a new string representing the compiled operator expression, which will be directly included in the body of the final compiled function.

 At this point, you can call
 * `parser.parseToRPN(tokens: Iterable<string>): Generator<Token>` This method returns a version of the input expression converted into de-parenthesized Reverse Polish Notation, with each original string token wrapped up in a `Token` data structure indicating whether it was originally an input value or an operator.
 The structure of the `Token` data type is `type Token = { type: "value"; value: string; } | { type: "operator"; value: OpInfo; };`